Here we provided answers to the questions you ask us most often:

 Do i have to buy maintenance?

-The first 12 months maintenance and upgrades is included in the initial license price of FIN Framework.
-After that payment for maintenance and upgrades is charged at 18% of initial license cost per years, but is not compulsory.
-If an upgrade is later required, in order to take advantage of new features etc., then the maintenance fee for the intervening period must "be made up" in order to gain the upgrade.
+The first 12 months maintenance, which includes updates, extensions and upgrades, is included in the initial license price of FIN Framework.
+After that, payment for maintenance is charged at about 18% of the regular license per year - but is not compulsory.
+If an upgrade is later required, in order for example to take advantage of new features, then the maintenance fee for the intervening period must "be made up" in order to gain the upgrade.
 OEM partners who port FIN to their own custom hardware are not required by J2 Innovations to pay any maintenance but they may choose to charge their customers for maintenance and upgrades to cover their own costs of maintaining a custom version of FIN.

 Can I connect field controllers directly to FIN?